ysyesilyurt/Metu-CENG/README.md

 A complex (!), online and multiplayer 2D virus shooting game which lets you find your way up to the harsh levels and finally defeat the CoronaVirus King 🦠.
 A Containerized `Spring Boot` on the backend and a `JavaFX` application that is managed within another `Spring Boot` application context on the frontend has been implemented.
 Visit submodule for some detailed visuals, documentation, testing etc.

 ## [CENG 477 Introduction to Computer Graphics](https://github.com/ysyesilyurt/ComputerGraphics)
-Contains implementations for Ray Tracing and FRP rendering algorithms; also an interactive fly-through rendering implementation is done with OpenGL and programmable shaders in C++ and GLSL.
+Contains implementations for Ray Tracing and FRP rendering algorithms; also an interactive fly-through rendering implementation is done using OpenGL and programmable shaders in C++ and GLSL.

 ## [CENG 489 Introduction to Computer Security](https://github.com/ysyesilyurt/Metu-CENG/tree/master/489)
 ### [Smashing-RSA](https://github.com/ysyesilyurt/Smashing-RSA/tree/75bb2f59905b8747f5e729efbac4ac06bbe5685d)